aws-solutions-library-samples/automated-forensic-orchestrator-for-amazon-ec2/README.md

 ### Forensic account deployment

-1. Clone the solution source code from its GitHub repository.
+1. Clone the Guidance source code from its GitHub repository.
 2. Open the terminal and navigate to the folder created in step 1, and then navigate to the source folder.
 3. Update `cdk.json` to configure `isExistingVPC` to `true` and add `vpcID` to the `vpcConfigDetails` section.